Aaron Pettrey

-Aaron Pettrey (born June 17, 1986) is an American former professional football placekicker.
+Aaron Pettrey (born June 17, 1986) is an American former professional football player who was a placekicker in the National Football League (NFL) and Arena Football League (AFL).
 He played college football for the Ohio State Buckeyes.
 Pettrey was signed to the Cincinnati Bengals' roster on November 16, 2010, after a season-ending injury to Mike Nugent, another former Buckeye.
 Pettrey was waived by the Bengals on November 30, 2010.
 He was two for four on field goal attempts in two games.

 Early life

 Pettrey attended Raceland–Worthington High School and served as quarterback and placekicker.
 In a September 26, 2003, game at Berea, Pettrey kicked a Kentucky state-record 58-yard field goal.
 This broke Middlesboro's Dustin Wynn's record of 57 yards, set on October 2, 1998, at Harlan.